 -"In a public place, or in the presence of another person who is likely to be offended or annoyed": This is one area where the law gets tricky.
 It's sometimes difficult to determine whether or not a particular place qualifies as "public".
 For example, if a defendant exposes himself to an undercover cop in a park bathroom during hours that the park is closed to the public, is he "in a public place"?
 Does the undercover vice cop qualify as a "person who is likely to be offended or annoyed"?
 What about standing in front of an open window and exposing yourself to passing pedestrians?

 Courts have determined that the law does not require prosecutors to prove that the defendant was actually in a public place.
-He can be convicted of indecent exposure if he exposes himself anywhere to a person who is in a public place and who is likely to be offended by his nudity.
+He can be convicted of indecent exposure if he exposes himself anywhere to another person who is in a public place and who is likely to be offended by his nudity.
 The law also does not require the DA to prove that victim actually saw the defendant's genitals, or that the victim was offended -- only that another person was present and that the other person was likely to be offended or annoyed.